Sackets Harbor Battlefield State Historic Site

 It was listed on the National Register of Historic Places in 1974.
 The battlefield designation includes the 24-acre Horse Island, the site of some British action during the Second Battle of Sacket's Harbor.
-In July 2017, the Civil War Trust announced that it had acquired the island for preservation, under the first grant in the United States made for a War of 1812 site by the National Park Service's American Battlefield Land Grant program.
+In July 2017, the Civil War Trust (now the American Battlefield Trust) announced that it had acquired the island for preservation, under the first grant in the United States made for a War of 1812 site by the National Park Service's American Battlefield Land Grant program.
+The American Battlefield Trust and its partners have saved more than 25 acres of the battlefield as of mid-2023.